swift-nav/libsbp/README.md

 necessary dependencies to build libsbp.
 You can make a local image fresh from this file by running `docker build` as such:

+`mkdir dummy; cd dummy`

+This dummy directory is to prevent docker from sucking up the whole repo into the local context (which is then immediately discarded anyway).
+Next create the docker image:

 `docker build -f ../Dockerfile.buster -t your-local-image-name .`

 You can then make this image operate on your local workspace like this:

+`cd ..`  (back up to the root of the repo)
 `docker run  -v `pwd`:/mnt/workspace  -i -t your-local-image-name:latest`

 Once in the image, simply type `make all` to gererate all the libsbp bindings.

+You can also pull a copy from the docker registry (no guarantees on freshness):

+`docker run  -v `pwd`:/mnt/workspace -i -t 571934480752.dkr.ecr.us-west-2.amazonaws.com/libsbp-build:<tag>`

+where <tag> is a date if you need a specific copy of the image.
+You will need to get aws credentials to pull from the registry.

 ### Installing from package managers